Solar power

 CSD Omishima

-CSD Solar LLC is a company jointly established by our company, Cosmo Oil Co., Ltd., and Development Bank of Japan, Inc. (our investment ratio is 35%).
-We operate at eight locations nationwide, including Refinery and oil terminal owned by Cosmo Oil Co., Ltd. and our group.
+CSD Solar LLC is a company jointly established by our company, Cosmo Oil Co., Ltd., and Development Bank of Japan Inc. (our investment ratio is 35%).
+It operates at eight locations nationwide, including the former sites of Refinery and oil terminal depots of Cosmo Oil Co., Ltd. and our group companies.

 Total: Approximately 24,000 kW (equivalent to approximately 7,500 ordinary households)